The IBMAP approach for Markov networks structure learning: Correctness of the Markov blanket closure

-\begin{theorem} The \emph{Markov blanket closure} of a structure $G$, as stated in Definition~\ref{def:mbclosure}, is a set of conditional independence assertions that are sufficient for completely determining the structure $G$ of a positive graph-isomorph distribution. \end{theorem} \textbf{Proof.~} We prove the above theorem by proving that all the edges and no edges in $G$ are determined by the assertions contained in $\closure(G)$.
+We can now prove our main theorem: \begin{thma} Let $G$ be an undirected independence structure of a positive graph-isomorph distribution $P(\set{V})$.
+The \emph{Markov blanket closure} of $G$ is a set of conditional independence assertions that are sufficient for completely determining the structure $G$. \end{thma} \textbf{Proof.~} We prove the above theorem by proving that all the edges and no edges in $G$ are determined by the assertions contained in $\closure(G)$.
 We do it separately for absence and existence of edge between any two variables $X$ and $Y$:

 \begin{itemize} \item[i)] \textbf{For edge absence:} Let $(X,Y) \notin E(G)$.
 Then, by definition, the closure contains the two independence assertions: $\ci{X}{Y}{\blanket{X} \!\setminus\! \{Y\} }$ and $\ci{Y}{X}{\blanket{Y} \!\setminus\! \{X\} }$, which, by \eq{eq:equiv} of Lemma~\ref{lemma:noedge} both imply $(X,Y) \notin E(G)$.